 After spending some time in a job I decided to try my hand at transcription and it was a game changer.
 The salary was better and the tasks were more interesting.
 If you're open to putting in the effort to acquire the necessary skills these fields can be quite rewarding.

-Also Read This: How to Work as a Freelance Tutor
+Also Read This: How to Create a Profile in Fiverr

 Setting Your Rates as a Transcriber